xitrum-framework/xitrum/doc/action_view.rst

 .. image:: http://www.bdoubliees.com/journalspirou/sfigures6/schtroumpfs/s7.jpg

+What do you create web applications for?
+There are 2 main use cases:

+* To serve machines: you need to create RESTful APIs for smartphones, web services for other web sites.
+* To serve human users: you need to create interactive web pages.

+As a web framework, Xitrum aims to support you to solve these use cases easily.
-There are 2 kinds of actions: :doc:`RESTful actions </restful>` and :doc:`postback actions </postback>`.
+In Xitrum, there are 2 kinds of actions: :doc:`RESTful actions </restful>` and :doc:`postback actions </postback>`.

 Normally, you write view directly in its action.